 Paediatric Allergy: NMUH

 The aim of the Paediatric Allergy Service at North Middlesex University Hospital is to ensure children with likely food allergy receive the correct diagnosis and appropriate management as early as possible.
-The service is overseen by a consultant paediatric allergy specialist, GPs with a special interest in allergy, paediatric allergy nurses and a paediatric allergy dietician, delivering the service in a multi-disciplinary clinic.
+The service is overseen by a consultant paediatric allergy specialists, GPs with a special interest in allergy, paediatric allergy nurses, an advanced clinical practitioner and a paediatric allergy dietician, delivering the service in a multi-disciplinary clinic.

 Please use this service to prevent: